arnabganguly/Kafkaconnect/ConfigureKafkaConnectstandalone2.md

 - From the edge node  run each of the below in a **separate session** to create new connectors and start tasks.

 **Start Source connector**
+- In a new session start the source connector

 ```
 sudo /usr/hdp/current/kafka-broker/bin/connect-standalone.sh /usr/hdp/current/kafka-broker/config/connect-standalone-1.properties /usr/hdp/current/kafka-broker/connectors/twitter.properties
 ```